 Hi, I'm so glad you are checking out our website!

-One of my favorite things about being a pastor is helping people to have a better understanding of what Christ has done for them.
-Jesus didn't die to help us be good enough people for God to be happy with us and hopefully let us into heaven.
-No, Jesus died and rose again to completely take the punishment that we deserve for all of our sins and to present us "holy and blameless and above reproach" before God (Colossians 1:22).
-Believers in Jesus are perfectly accepted by God - not because we are perfect, but because Jesus was perfect for us!
-Isn't that incredible!
+One of my favorite things about being a pastor is helping people to better understand what Christ has done for them.
+Jesus didn't die to just help us be better people and hope that God will accept us.
+No, Jesus died and rose again to completely take the punishment that you deserve for your rebellion against God.
+Those who trust in Jesus are perfectly accepted by God - not because we are perfect, but because Jesus was perfect for us!
+Isn't that incredible! (see Colossians 1:21-22)

 Understanding that good news of the Gospel should make a difference in nearly every part of our lives!
 As a pastor, I get excited to preach God's Word, because I believe that it truly does apply to our lives today.

 Another thing I love about being a pastor is that I get "to equip the saints for the work of ministry, for building up the body of Christ..."
 (Ephesians 4:12).
-My job isn't to do all the ministry for United Lutheran.
-My job is to equip our members to live for Jesus and help other people to know Him in our church, in our families, at our workplaces, and in our community.
+My job isn't to do all the ministry for our church.
+My job is to equip our members to live for Jesus at church, in their families, at their workplaces, and in our community.

 If you have any questions about our church, I would love to answer them.